-Why AI has become an operational necessity
+Why waste intelligence is an operational necessity in 2026

 Discover data from real recovery facilities, including: